Anna702/bootcampDemo/README.md

 # bootcampDemo

-This repo is to practice my Git Add, Commit, Push skills.
+This repo was created to practice my Git Add, Commit, Push skills.

 ## Installation